Why are we encouraged to give fruit hampers as gifts during this time of year?

 This refers to the mitzvah (good deed) of mishloach manot – literally meaning the “sending of portions”.

-A Purim basket or hamper consisting of at least two different types of ready to eat food and /or drinks.
+A Purim basket or hamper consists of at least two different types of ready to eat food and /or drinks.

 Although mishloach manot can be delivered personally it is customary to deliver the food packages through a third party.